lionsq/starter-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
 Siqi SHEN is an assistant professor at Xiamen University since 2020.
-He was an assistant professor in School of Computer, National University of Defense Technology from 2015 to 2020.
 He received his PhD degree from Delft University of Technology in 2015, and he obtained his bachelor and master degree from National University of Denfense Technology in 2007, and 2009, respectively.